Causes Of The Typhoon Haiyan

 • Q: Could anything have been done to prevent the devastation caused by Haiyan?

-• A: While the sheer power of Haiyan was unprecedented, improvements in early warning systems, disaster preparedness measures, and robust coastal infrastructure could significantly mitigate the impact of such storms.
+• A: While the sheer power of Haiyan was unprecedented, improvements in early warning systems, disaster preparedness measures, and solid coastal infrastructure could significantly mitigate the impact of such storms.
 Enhanced building codes and evacuation plans are crucial.

 • Q: How does Haiyan compare to other super typhoons?